-WCAPDD’s Community and Economic Development staff works with various state funding agencies to assist local government in our ten counties to obtain financial support for community improvement projects.
+WCAPDD’s Community Development staff works with various state funding agencies to assist local government in our ten counties to obtain financial support for community improvement projects.

 Arkansas Department of Rural Services